Do you know that you and your life are greatly influenced by what you believe?

 - What is limiting me from moving forward and realizing my dreams?
-What is stopping me from going farther and growing to the next level?
+What is stopping me from going further and growing to the next level?
 Am I too afraid?
 Did I fear to fail?
 Am I not good enough?
 Is money an issue that is stopping me?

 - Why do I have this limiting belief?
 What is causing me to think this way?
 Did someone tell me that?
 Did something happen before?
 What is the reason I’m afraid to proceed?
 Why did I think I’m not good enough?

 - How do these limiting beliefs have stopped me so far?
-What decisions and actions I let go because of these limiting beliefs?
+What decisions and actions I let go of because of these limiting beliefs?

 - What if these beliefs are not true and I can change them?
-What if I can become the person I want to be, achieve all my goals and make all my dreams come true?
+What if I can become the person I want to be, achieve all my goals, and make all my dreams come true?
 What can I be more successful than I ever thought possible?